open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-10-steps.md

 **Open Android Studio:**
  Launch Android Studio on your computer.
 If this is your first time using Android Studio, it may take a moment to set up the initial configuration.

-**Import the Project:**
- In Android Studio, click on "Open an existing Android Studio project" or navigate to "File" > "Open" and select the cloned repository folder that contains the Android app project.
-Click "OK" to import the project.

 **Gradle Build:**
  After importing the project, Android Studio will perform a Gradle build, which may take a few moments.
 Gradle is the build system for Android projects, and it will download any necessary dependencies for the project.